civol/HDLRuby/README.md

 Like with any Ruby program it is possible to define and execute methods anywhere in HDLRuby using the standard Ruby syntax.
 When defined, a method is attached to the enclosing HDLRuby construct.
 For instance, when defining a method when declaring a system, it will be usable within this system, while when defining a method outside any construct, it will be usable everywhere in the HDLRuby description.

 A method can include HDLRuby code in which case the resulting hardware is appended to the current construct.
-For example the following code adds a connection between `sig0` and `sig1` in system `sys0`, and transmission between `sig0` and `sig1` in the behavior of `sys1`.
+For example, the following code adds a connection between `sig0` and `sig1` in system `sys0`, and transmission between `sig0` and `sig1` in the behavior of `sys1`.

 ```ruby
 def some_arrow